dotnet/dotNext/docs/features/cluster/gossip.md

 Gossip-based Communication
 ====
-[Gossip-based communication](https://en.wikipedia.org/wiki/Gossip_protocol) is a way to spread a message (rumour) across all cluster nodes using infection-style message exchange.
+[Gossip-based communication](https://en.wikipedia.org/wiki/Gossip_protocol) is a way to spread a message (rumor) across all cluster nodes using infection-style message exchange.
 This approach is very efficient in comparison to naive broadcasting especially in large-scale clusters.
 But how the node knows how to join the cluster and discover other peers?
 The answer is _membership protocol_ that allows to discover and keep the view of cluster members.

 # HyParView
 [HyParView](https://asc.di.fct.unl.pt/~jleitao/pdf/dsn07-leitao.pdf) is an implementation of _membership protocol_ for peers that want to communicate with each other using infection-style message exchange.
 This algorithm is highly scalable up to thousands of nodes.
 However, it has one major drawback: every node has partial view of the entire cluster.